 Why Is Vitamin C So Important?

-For those less informed about vitamin C, let’s kick things off with some important information.
 Experts say that vitamin C is one of the most effective and safest nutrients out there.
-Although it is not able to cure a common cold on its own, it’s very effective at preventing serious complications that may occur especially in guinea pigs.
-Generally, a healthy dose of vitamin C is able to protect the immune system, prevent cardiovascular diseases, eye diseases, and skin wrinkling (slows down the aging process).
+Although it is not able to cure a common cold on its own, it’s very effective at preventing serious complications that may occur, especially in guinea pigs.
+Generally, a healthy dose of vitamin C is able to protect the immune system, prevent cardiovascular diseases, eye diseases, and skin wrinkling.

 New studies about vitamin C say that it’s good even for cancer prevention and strengthening immunity so that guinea pigs and people can live longer.
-The only twist is that both humans and guinea pigs CANNOT manufacture vitamin C themselves.
-This is why both of us need an outside source of this vitamin, meaning that guinea pigs just like us need to eat a lot of vegetables and fruits that are rich in vitamin C.
+The only twist is that both humans and guinea pigs cannot manufacture vitamin C themselves.
+This is why both of us need an outside source of this vitamin, meaning that guinea pigs need to eat a lot of vegetables and fruits that are rich in vitamin C.

 A guinea pig with no physical activity can easily become obese and that excessive weight can lead to increased blood sugar, cholesterol, and much more.
-As we can see, vitamin C deficiency represents a serious problem, meaning that you shouldn’t let this happen.
+Vitamin C deficiency represents a serious problem, meaning that you shouldn’t let this happen.
 On the other hand, it’s very common, so it’s easy to cure if detected on time.

 Bad news is that guinea pigs can still develop vitamin C deficiency, even though you feed it with the food that’s high in vitamin C. This is possible if there’s another problem that prevents guinea pig from eating enough or absorbing the much-needed vitamin C. If there aren’t such problems, vitamin C deficiency can easily be remedied or prevented by introducing vitamin C-rich food or dietary supplements.